It’s easy to get pushed over the edge in times of stress, but here’s something to help prevent you from being triggered.

 “Let it Be”, sang The Beatles in the 1960s.

 I know some people might have never heard this beautiful song, and if you’re one of them, you might like to check it out – see the video below.
-However, if you’ve ever heard it, have you ever pondered what this short saying means?
+However, if you’ve ever heard it, have you ever wondered what this short saying means?

 There is massive wisdom in accepting that there are some things you cannot change right now.